 |April Fools Barnstar (Photo credit: Wikipedia)|

 Both Christmas and Easter have their roots in replacing pre-existing pagan holidays with Christian celebrations as a way of stamping out paganism.
-In America, modern Christians celebrate Christmas as being the birthday of Jesus and as an excuse to wallow in the excesses of materialism.
+In the United States, modern Christians celebrate Christmas as being the birthday of Jesus and as an excuse to wallow in the excesses of materialism.
 Easter seems to receive far less attention.
-While it is supposed to be about the resurrection - and thus divinity - of Jesus, it is now far more about bunnies, eggs, and chocolate.
-Still, it retains an important meaning for the devout.
+While it is supposed to be about the resurrection - and thus divinity - of Jesus, it now seems to be more about bunnies, eggs, and chocolate.
+Still, it retains an important meaning for some of the more devout Christians.

 What does April Fools Day have to do with Christianity?
 Everything.
 This pseudo-holiday, recognized but not celebrated, is about gullibility.
 As gullibility is a vital friend to religion, it seems that Christians should recognize this as an important holiday.
 April Fools is about playing pranks, about telling lies, and about trying to convince someone that something is true when you know it isn't.
 The parallels with Christianity are striking.